crodier/software-blog/_posts/2023-09-22-message-formats.md

 ```

 ### Output

-The message has now grown due to the GZIP headers size.
+The output looks deceiving but in fact due to GZIP headers,
-We have now spent CPU compressing but the message is... larger!
+the message has grown larger by 10 bytes.

+The larger size also achieved with an additional CPU cost to compress.
 ```
 Original Size: 60 bytes
 Compressed Size: 70 bytes
 ```

+For cases which are not contrived the message will be smaller.
+This example illustrates the importance of testing with your
+own systems and data.

 # Intro:  binary message format